NeuroDong/TCEbpm/README.md

 # Calibration_BPM
-Combining Priors with Experience: Confidence Calibration Based on Binomial Process Modeling
+Code for papers accepted by AAAI 2025: Combining Priors with Experience: Confidence Calibration Based on Binomial Process Modeling